Desk Officials Training Manual

-A water polo game consists of four, eight-minute quarters (varsity) or seven-minute quarters (club), unless otherwise dictated by tournament constraints or league policy.
+A water polo game consists of four, eight-minute quarters, unless otherwise dictated by tournament constraints or league policy.

 The primary job of the game timer is to start and stop the game time according to the flow of the game.
 As with the shot clock, the game clock stops at each whistle and does not start again until the "free throw" is taken.